Contrasting UFP Industries (NASDAQ:UFPI) & West Fraser Timber (NYSE:WFG)

 Analyst Ratings

-This is a summary of recent ratings for West Fraser Timber and UFP Industries, as provided by MarketBeat.com.
+This is a summary of recent ratings and price targets for West Fraser Timber and UFP Industries, as reported by MarketBeat.

 |Sell Ratings